NTUT-Machine-Vision/lab3/README.md

 ## How to use this repository

-1. find the corresponding folder to the platform you want to use
+1. Find the corresponding folder to the platform you want to use
-2. create a python virtual environment with requirements.yaml
+2. Create a python virtual environment with requirements.yaml
-3. run the `app.py` file in the folder
+3. Run the `app.py` file in the folder
+4. Create [Gemini API](aistudio.google.com) key, the application will ask you to input the key when you run it

 ## How to add or delete a model